-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report MNCH : Optimise quality of care Work to accelerate coverage of ARTs in children under 14 years of age Q1 2017 Deliverable not yet due but Ethiopia has increased ART coverage by 4% in the total population and by 1% in children.
-Since 2014 Ethiopia has been implementing the 2013 WHO HIV treatment guidelines and has revised the HIV testing and counseling guidelines to improve child counseling and testing, adopted the policy of testing and treating of all under 15 children living with HIV and developed a paediatric ART acceleration plan to address the low coverage.
-Focus is being given to optimise the identification of HIV infected children through focused testing of paediatric inpatients, TB patients, children seen through malnutrition services, children of adult index cases and AIDS orphans.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report MNCH 1 : Optimise quality of care Work to accelerate coverage of ARTs in children under 14 years of age Q1 2017 Deliverable not yet due but Ethiopia has increased ART coverage by 4% in the total population and by 1% in children.
+Since 2014 Ethiopia has been implementing the 2013 WHO HIV treatment guidelines and has revised the HIV testing and counseling guidelines to improve child counseling and testing, adopted the policy of testing and treating of all under 15 children living with HIV and developed a paediatric ART acceleration plan to address the low paediatric ART coverage.
+Focus is being given to optimize identification of HIV infected children through focused testing of paediatric inpatients, paediatric TB patients, children seen through malnutrition services, children of adult index cases and AIDS orphans.
 Work is ongoing to improve adherence and retention in care through expanding community based adherence education by associations of PLHIV.
-The ongoing construction of hospitals, further decentralization of ART into Health centers and engagement of religious leaders in ART adherence education is also enhancing coverage
+The ongoing construction of hospitals, further decentralization of ART into health centers and engagement of religious leaders in ART adherence education is also enhancing coverage

-Ethiopia has responded positively to the MNCH recommended action addressing low coverage of postnatal care and skilled birth attendants and the country continues to track progress.
+Ethiopia has responded positively to the MNCH recommended action addressing low coverage of postnatal care and skilled birth attendants and there have been recent increases in coverage resulting from these action taken.

-MNCH metrics, recommended actions and response tracked through WHO MCA
+1 MNCH metrics, recommended actions and response tracked through WHO MCA